NEBYUzekarias/telegram-bot/README.md

     * /photo   [keywords to search] - will do a search at bing and will return a random result
     * /gif     [keywords to search] - will do a search at giphy and will return a random result
-    * /thought - will return the outut of the fortune command
+    * /thought - will return the fortune's command output
     * /help    - show help
     * /start   - show help